-Guy Régimbald is a partner in Gowling WLG's Ottawa office, and a national practice group leader of the Administrative Law Practice Group.
-Guy’s practice specializes in the areas of constitutional and administrative law, Aboriginal law, trademark and copyright law, and taxation.
+Guy Régimbald is a partner in Gowling WLG's Ottawa office, and the National Practice Group Leader of the Administrative Law Practice Group.
+Guy's practice specializes in the areas of constitutional and administrative law, Aboriginal law, trademark and copyright law, and taxation.

 As a member of Gowling WLG's Supreme Court of Canada Services Group, Guy has appeared as lead counsel or co-counsel before the Supreme Court of Canada in many high-profile cases, and been involved as agent or adviser in many more.
 Guy prepares applications for leave to appeal to the Court, represents clients on appeals and motions, and guides clients through all the stages of the Supreme Court process.

-A prolific writer, Guy is the author of Canadian Administrative Law and co-author of The Law of the Canadian Constitution, two major treatises published by LexisNexis.
-They have been cited with approval by the Supreme Court of Canada and other courts throughout Canada in many reported decisions.
+A prolific writer, Guy is the author of Canadian Administrative Law (3rd edition, 2021) and co-author of The Law of the Canadian Constitution (2nd edition, 2017), two major treatises published by LexisNexis that have been cited by the Supreme Court of Canada and other courts throughout Canada in many reported decisions.
 Guy is also a co-author of Supreme Court of Canada Practice (Carswell), the definitive guide to practice and procedure at Canada's highest Court.

 In his constitutional and administrative law practice, Guy advises clients on issues related to the division of powers and the Canadian Charter of Rights and Freedoms.
 He also advises clients on other government and regulatory issues, including on lobbying requirements that may arise in government relations.

-Guy's Aboriginal law practice is focused on Aboriginal and treaty rights, self-government, Aboriginal consultation and accommodation, as well as First Nations taxation.
+Guy's Indigenous law practice is focused on Indigenous and treaty rights, self-government, consultation and accommodation, as well as First Nations taxation.
 He advises and represents First Nations, Inuit and Métis communities across Canada.

 Prior to joining Gowling WLG, Guy clerked for the Honourable Mr. Justice Rothstein and the Honourable Mr. Justice Major of the Supreme Court of Canada, as well as for Mr. Justice Marc Noël at the Federal Court of Appeal (now Chief Justice).
 Guy also worked for the Department of Justice in the Constitutional and Administrative Law Section, the Privy Council of Canada in Intergovernmental Affairs, and was a part-time professor in Constitutional Law, Administrative Law and International Law at the University of Ottawa.